-When all of your teeth are missing or need to be replaced, a fixed bridge anchored to dental implants is the best permanent solution.
+When you have missing teeth that need to be replaced, a fixed bridge anchored to dental implants is the best permanent solution.

 Before dental implants, there was no fixed solution available for people who lost all their teeth.
-Today, it is possible for your dentist to replace a full jaw with dental implants and a fixed bridge that results in a permanent, stable, and aesthetically pleasing solution.
+Today, it is possible for your dentist to replace an entire jaw using full arch implant restorations with a fixed bridge that results in a permanent, stable, and aesthetically pleasing solution.
 You will find that eating and speaking are easier than they were with dentures!

 - Lets you eat and function like having natural teeth

 - A solid, stable solution that will serve you for life

 - Preserves the appearance of your face and prevents bone loss

 Course of Treatment

 Installing the Fixed Bridge – Step-by-Step

 The course of treatment described here is one of several options available.
 Talk to our cosmetic dentist to find out what the best solution is for you.

 The first step is installing dental implants to replace the lost tooth roots.
 In this case, five implants are used.
 Temporary teeth are attached that enable you to eat and function like normal while waiting for the permanent bridge to be installed.

 The final bridge is securely installed on top of the implants.
 With a full arch replacement like this, it normally takes two or three visits to have the bridge completely attached.

 Your new teeth should be hard to distinguish from natural teeth — both for you and others.
-People who have had traditional dentures before getting a fixed bridge often describe this as an overwhelmingly very positive experience.
+People who have had traditional dentures before getting a full arch replacement often describe this as an overwhelmingly positive experience.